integritee-network/book/src/howto_private_tx.md

 # this might take 10min+ on a fast machine
 ```

-In case you encounter the error
+In case you get the error:
 ```bash
 error: failed to get `sgx-runtime` as a dependency of package `substratee-stf v0.6.12-sub2.0.0 (/root/work/substraTEE-worker/stf)`
 Caused by:
   failed to load source for dependency `sgx-runtime`
 ```
 you need to edit the file Cargo.lock manually.
-Find the package inclusion of sgx-runtime, looking similiar to:
+Within the file, find the inclusion of the package sgx-runtime.
+It should look similiar to:
 ```rust
 [[package]]
 name = "sgx-runtime"